mainmatter/playbook/project-flow/full-service/README.md

 - conceptualising a software system that solves the previously identified problem(s)
 - implementing that system and launching it
-- validating that the product indeed solves the problems as expected
+- validating users understand and approve of the software and it addresses their needs as intended

 These stages will usually be passed through several times.
-In the first pass, we try and build the minimal version of the system that solves the most pressing problem(s).
-Subsequent passes each extend the system incrementally, potentially addressing new learning gathered during the validation phase of the previous pass.
+In the first pass, we try and build the minimal version of the software system that solves the most pressing problem(s).
+Subsequent passes each extend that system incrementally, potentially addressing new learnings gathered during the validation phase of the previous pass.

 ## Definition

+In order to find an effective solution for a business problem we need to identify the nature and root cause(s) of it first.
+Business problems are often caused by more fundamental issues that are not as easily visible and it is important to invest some time and effort to understand the situation properly before looking at a solution too early and potentially addressing a problem on the surface while leaving the fundamental cause unaddressed.

+It is also important to understand the problem's impact on the business in order to understand the severity of the problem as well as developing an idea of what the situation would ideally look like once the solution is in place.
+We generally recommend identifying or creating one or more KPIs (e.g. _"number of checkout via the website"_, _"number of support requests from users"_) to capture the situation before and after the solution is in place for better visibility of the positive effect.

-In the definition stage of a project, we work closely with the client in order to understand the business problem and the implications it has.
-The nature of the problem that needs to be addressed is often not obvious and we apply
+In the definition stage of a project, we work closely with the client in a number of workshops that can be done on-site or remotely.
+It is critical to get all project stakeholders involved, which are all business experts from the client's side who will all have relevant and potentially different viewpoints on the problem as well as engineers and designers from our team.
+Once the workshops concluded, all stakeholders will have a good understanding of the situation and the problem the project aims to solve.

-- we need to understand the client's business first
-- what is the problem, what is its impact on the business?
-  - the root problem can be a different one than the surface problem
-- all stakeholders contribute their different views
-- results in shared understanding among the team
-- also we need to define what the situation will be when problem is solved
-  - what are the goals?
-- we might send out pre-workshop questionnaire
-- might be necessary to do research to better understand the problem, e.g. user interviews
-- we can define or use some KPIs that we want to improve
-- 1 pager mission statement
+In order to make the definition phase most effective, we will send out a questionnaire to the client with a number of questions to narrow down the scope of what will be discussed in the workshops and thus make them more efficient.
+It is often advisable to conclude additional research to have more data available during the workshops.
+That can be done by analyzing data that the client already has like analytics data of their existing website etc. but also interviews with existing or prospective users or customers.

+The result of the definition phase will be a one page mission statement with a concise description of the problem including the relevant KPIs that all project stakeholders sign off on then.

 ## Conception